-- 1. a.
+- 1. - a.
 Establishment of standing committees of the Senate. - i.
-The standing committees of the Academic Senate described in this Policy are hereby established, and the membership and functions of each shall be implemented as described here (or as described in the other governing Regulations for each such committee as referenced here). - ii.
+The standing committees of the Academic Senate described in this Policy are hereby established, and the membership and functions of each shall be implemented as described here (or as described in the other governing Regulations for each such committee as referenced here).

+- ii.
 There are three categories of such standing committees. - A. Standing committees for which the primary responsibilities include managing the internal affairs of the Senate.
 These are (1) the Senate Executive Committee and (2) the Senate Personnel and Elections Committee.
 In keeping with the principle that internal affairs of the Senate are to be managed by the Senate members, eligibility for election to serve on these committees is based on status as an elected member of the Senate, as more fully described below. - B. Standing committees for which the primary responsibilities include investigating, reviewing, or conducting hearings regarding individual case disputes among University personnel.
 The Senate delegates to these committees certain responsibilities for conducting investigations, informal dispute resolutions, and hearings, as more fully described in the pertinent governing Policies.
 These are (3) the Senate Committee on Academic Freedom and Faculty Rights, and (4) the Senate Consolidated Hearing Committee.
+Membership in the Senate is not a requirement for faculty members or officers of these committees. - C. Standing committees for which the primary responsibilities include generally advising the Senate and the University administration on matters of significant academic importance.
+These are (5) the Senate Advisory Committee on Academic Policy, (6) The Senate Advisory Committee on Budget and Planning, (7) The Senate Advisory Committee on Diversity, (8) The Senate Advisory Committee on Student Course Feedback, (9) The Senate Advisory Committee on Information Technology, and (10) The Senate Faculty Review Standards Committee.
 Membership in the Senate is not a requirement for faculty members or officers of these committees.

-C. Standing committees for which the primary responsibilities include generally advising the Senate and the University administration on matters of significant academic importance.
-These are (5) the Senate Advisory Committee on Academic Policy, (6) the Senate Advisory Committee on Salaries and Benefits, (7) The Senate Advisory Committee on Budget and Planning, (8) the Senate Advisory Committee on Library Policy, (9) the Senate Advisory Committee on Diversity, (10) The Senate Advisory Committee on Student Course Feedback, (11) The Senate Advisory Committee on Information Technology, and (12) The Senate Faculty Review Standards Committee.
-Membership in the Senate is not a requirment for faculty members or officers of these committees.